notnyt/beaglebone/README.md

 p9_11 = GPIOPin.new(:P9_11, :IN)

 # Define callback to run when an edge trigger is detected
-# This method takes three arguments.
+# This method takes 3 arguments.
 # pin: The pin that triggered the event
 # edge: The event that triggered it
 # count: How many times it has been triggered